santiestebanellc/nurse_project/README.md

-# Medical data management proyect
+# Medical data management project

 One Paragraph of the project description